 You’ll likely want to dump stuff before you leave.
 Wattage on appliances is often different where you’re headed and you cannot bring some things into another country such as alcohol.
 But even getting rid of things has changed during COVID-19.

-You can still get pass things on to others via Facebook pages such as Real Singapore Expat Wives Classifieds and Classifieds – Singapore Expat Wives.
+You can still get pass things on to others via Expat Living’s noticeboard, or Facebook pages such as Real Singapore Expat Wives Classifieds and Classifieds – Singapore Expat Wives.
 Or you can try selling them on Carousell.
 Lots of people also sell stuff on their school’s Facebook page.
-But be forewarned: people aren’t buying like they normally do in May when everybody is repatriating.
-Everybody is a bit scared of germs.
-Selling things may be tough.

 Of course, a big part of leaving when you lose your job is the emotions that go with it.
 There’s shock, denial, anger, grief, embarrassment – it’s all there.
 You need to give yourself space to embrace all these things: the feelings are important to acknowledge.
 Yet you can’t let yourself be paralysed by it all.
 You have too much to organise in those thirty days.